MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/api-extended-security-updates.md

 ## Provision a license

-To provision a license, execute the following commands:
+To provision a license, execute the following command:

 ```
 PUT